 As stated earlier, the largest single source of Norwegian volunteers was in the Waffen-SS, and it is with the Waffen-SS that we will now focus.
-Other than the brief mention throughout this article of the various Norwegian collaborationist organizations from which many volunteers were gathered, their history and organization is dealt with seperately in the section on Norwegian Collaborationist forces.
+Other than the brief mention throughout this article of the various Norwegian collaborationist organizations from which many volunteers were gathered, their history and organization are dealt with separately in the section on Norwegian Collaborationist forces.

 The NS movement never gained a wide following, but the support it did receive came principally from conservative army officers.
 The party placed the good of Norway above all other concerns.
 Most of those members of the Norwegian Army who belonged to Nasjonal Samling fought against the Germans during the 1940 campaign.

-The Germans practised a “divide and rule” policy after the occupation.
+The Germans practiced a “divide and rule” policy after the occupation.
 Josef Terboven was appointed Reichskommissar for Norway.
 He and Quisling detested each other, and both vied for authority among pro-German Norwegians.
-There had always been a few dissenters among the ranks of Nasjonal Samling, and their number would grow during the war.
+There had always been a few dissenters among the ranks of Nasjonal Samling and their number would grow during the war.

-Lie and Terboven sought to undermine Quisling, and did so on May 21, 1941 by establishing the Norwegian branch of the Allgemeine-ss.
-This was called the Norges-ss, before settling on the name Germanske-SS Norge.
+Lie and Terboven sought to undermine Quisling and did so on May 21, 1941, by establishing the Norwegian branch of the Allgemeine-SS.
+This was called the Norges-SS, before settling on the name Germanske-SS Norge.
 This attracted young men and disaffected members of NS.
 It preached a Pan-Germanic message, which saw Norway as a part of a Greater Germanic Europe.
-The GssN members saw the NS as an old-fashioned (and Free Mason influenced), near-sighted movement that placed the good of Norway ahead of the good of Europe as a whole.
+The GSSN members saw the NS as an old-fashioned (and Free Mason influenced), a near-sighted movement that placed the good of Norway ahead of the good of Europe as a whole.

-Quisling officially approved of the creation of the GssN, though it can not have pleased him much.
-Almost all of the members of the GssN were also NS members, so the rivalry only became extreme in a few cases.
+Quisling officially approved of the creation of the GSSN, though it cannot have pleased him much.
+Almost all of the members of the GSSN were also NS members, so the rivalry only became extreme in a few cases.
 The NS maintained its own “active” or “stormtrooper” section to which most able-bodied male members belonged.
-This was called the Hird, and there were also separate women’s (Kvinehird), youth (NSUF), and other auxilliary branches.
-Almost all Norwegian volunteers for the Waffen-SS belonged to the Hird, and many also held GssN membership.
-Many of the women who volunteered to become Red Cross Frontsister nurses belonged to the Kvinehird.
+This was called the Hird, and there were also separate women’s (Kvinehird), youth (NSUF), and other auxiliary branches.
+Almost all Norwegian volunteers for the Waffen-SS belonged to the Hird, and many also held GSSN membership.
+Many of the women who volunteered to become Red Cross Front sister nurses belonged to the Kvinehird.
 Thus the background is set for the story of the Norwegian Waffen-SS.